toivoh/PatternDispatch.jl/README.md

 -------------------------
  * Patterns for arrays and dicts
  * varargs, e.g. `(x,ys...)`, `{x,ys...}` etc.
- * Support for non-tree patterns, where the same variable occurs in several positions
- * User definable pattern matching on user defined types
  * Greater expressiveness: more kinds of patterns...

 Limitations